MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 Manage external access in Microsoft Teams
 ======================================================

-With Microsoft Teams external access, Teams users from other domains can participate in your chats and calls.
-You can also allow other external users who are still using Skype for Business Online, Skype for Business on-prem, or even Skype to participate.
+External access is how external users can find, call, chat, and set up meetings with you.
+External access is how you can communicate with external users who are still using Skype for Business (online and on premises) and Skype (coming in early 2020).

+If you want external users to have access to teams and channels, guest access might be a better way to go.
+For more information about the differences between external access and guest access, see [Compare external and guest access](communicate-with-users-from-other-organizations.md#compare-external-and-guest-access).

 Use external access when:

-- You have users in different domains in your business: for example, Rob@contoso.com and Ann@northwindtraders.com.
+- You have more than one domain for your business.
+For example, Rob@ContosoWest.com and Ann@ContosoEast.com.

 - You want the people in your organization to use Teams to contact people in specific businesses outside of your organization.

 - You want anyone else in the world who uses Teams to be able to find and contact you, using your email address.
-If you and another user both enable external access and allow each other's domains, this will work.
-If it doesn't work, the other user should make sure his or her configuration isn't blocking your domain.
+If you and another user both turn on external access and allow one another's domains, this will work.
+If it doesn't work, the other user should make sure their configuration isn't blocking your domain.

-External access allows external users to find, call, and chat, as well as set up meetings with you.
-If you want external users to have access to teams and channels, guest access might be a better way to go.
-For more information about the differences between external access and guest access, see [Compare external and guest access](communicate-with-users-from-other-organizations.md#compare-external-and-guest-access).

 > [!IMPORTANT]